Voiasis/RustyChatBox/README.md

 - Build project `just build`
 - Run AppImage `./RustyChatBox.AppImage`

-Let me know if you run into issues or have suggestions.
+Let me know if you run into issues or have suggestions here or on [Discord](https://discord.gg/kzYjRnppFn).

 ## License
 This project is licensed under the [GPLv3 License](https://github.com/Voiasis/RustyChatBox?tab=GPL-3.0-1-ov-file#readme).